Improved Generation of Adversarial Examples Against Safety-aligned LLMs: Gap Between Input Gradients and the Effects of Token Replacements

-Now, let us discuss the reason why directly introducing ILA fails to improve the performance.
-Recall that the intermediate level attacks against image classification models essentially assume that the scalar projection of intermediate representation onto the directional guide has a positive correlation with the transferability of adversarial examples, which means that the larger the scalar projection obtained, the more transferability (higher classification loss on victim models) the adversarial example achieved~\cite{li2023improving}.
-Back to our setting, direct application of ILA requires that there is a negative correlation between the scalar projection of the intermediate representation onto the directional guide and the adversarial loss (since we aim to minimize the adversarial loss in contrast to the setting of non-target attack against image classification model).
-We conduct experiments to verify whether this assumption holds in attacking LLMs.
-We use Pearson's correlation coefficient (PCC) to show the correlation between them.
-With a range in $[-1,1]$, PCC close to $1$ indicates a positive correlation, and PCC close to $-1$ means a negative correlation.
-The experiment is performed with following steps.
-Firstly, we perform GCG attack to obtain an adversarial example and a directional guide $v_r$.
-Next, we randomly alter adversarial tokens several times and pass these new prompts into the model to collect a set of scalar projections paired with their corresponding adversarial losses, denoted as $\{(v_r^T\tilde{h}^{c^*}_r, L(\tilde{x}^{c^*})\}$.
-Then we can calculate a PCC between the scalar projections and loss values on this set.
-By doing this experiment on different examples, we can obtain the average PCC.
-In Figure~\ref{fig:5.1}, we show the negative average PCCs (with higher values indicating stronger negative correlations) between the scalar projection and the adversarial loss at different layers.
-The negative average PCCs are only between 0.4 and 0.5, showing low correlation between them.
-It confirms that the failure to apply ILA directly to gradient-based attacks against LLMs is due to the low correlation between the scalar projection of the intermediate representation onto the directional guide and the adversarial loss.
+Let us discuss why directly introducing ILA fails to improve performance.
+Recall that intermediate-level attacks against image classification models essentially assume that the scalar projection of an intermediate representation onto the directional guide has a positive correlation with the transferability of adversarial examples, which means that the larger the scalar projection obtained, the greater the transferability (\ie, higher classification loss on victim models) the adversarial example achieves~\cite{li2023improving}.
+Previous work~\cite{li2023improving} has also shown that the ILA is equivalent to replacing the gradient \wrt the intermediate representation with the directional guide.
+This demonstrates that ILA necessitates a stronger positive correlation between the scalar projection of the representation onto the directional guide and the victim's classification loss, compared to the positive correlation between the scalar projection of the representation onto its gradient and the victim's classification loss.
+Back to our setting, we conduct experiments to examine whether these assumptions hold when attacking LLMs.
+We use Pearson's correlation coefficient (PCC) to show the correlation between the scalar projection and adversarial loss.
+With a range in $[-1,1]$, a PCC close to $1$ indicates a positive correlation, while a PCC close to $-1$ means a negative correlation.
+The experiment is conducted with following steps.
+Firstly, we perform a GCG attack to obtain an adversarial example, and use it to derive a directional guide $v_r$ and the gradient of adversarial loss $L(x)$ \wrt the intermediate representation $h_r$, \ie,\ $\nabla_{h_r}L(x)$.
+Next, we randomly alter adversarial tokens several times and input these new prompts into the model to collect a set of intermediate representations paired with their corresponding adversarial losses.
+We then calculate the PCC between the scalar projection of the intermediate representation onto the directional guide and the adversarial loss, \ie, $\mathrm{PCC} (h^T_r v_r, L(x))$, and the PCC between the scalar projection of the intermediate representation onto its gradient and the adversarial loss, \ie, $\mathrm{PCC} (h^T_r \nabla_{h_r}L(x), L(x))$.
+We perform this experiment using Llama-2-7B-Chat on AdvBench.
+In Figure~\ref{fig:5.1}, we show the PCCs between the scalar projection and the adversarial loss at different layers.
+It can be seen that in every layer, the PCCs computed using the directional guide are all $\leq 0.5$, showing a weaker correlation compared to the PCCs computed using the intermediate gradient, which exceed 0.8 after the 14th layer.
+This confirms that the failure to directly apply ILA is due to its poorer performance in the intermediate layers in indicating the change of adversarial loss compared to the baseline.
 This phenomenon is distinct from the one observed in the setting of attacking image classification models~\cite{li2023improving}.